 Under Delaware law, Glacier's stockholders may amend Glacier's Certificate of Incorporation by an affirmative majority vote of the shares entitled to vote on the matter following approval of the amendment by Glacier's Board, but the anti-takeover provisions detailed in Article 9 of Glacier's Certificate of Incorporation may not be amended or repealed, and provisions inconsistent with Article 9 may not be adopted, without the affirmative vote of 80% of the outstanding voting stock.
-Glacier's board of directors is authorized to alter, amend or repeal Glacier's Stockholders are authorized to alter, amend or repeal Glacier's Bylaws by majority vote at an annual stockholders meeting or at a special stockholders meeting.
+Glacier's board of directors is authorized to alter, amend or repeal Glacier's Bylaws by affirmative vote; Glacier's stockholders are authorized to alter, amend or repeal Glacier's Bylaws by majority vote at an annual stockholders meeting or at a special stockholders meeting.